 First aid: Heatstroke

-Heatstroke is the most severe of the heat-related problems, often resulting from exercise or heavy work in hot environments combined with inadequate fluid intake.
+Heatstroke is the most severe of heat-related problems, after heat cramps and heat exhaustion.
+Heatstroke often results from exercise or heavy work in hot environments combined with inadequate fluid intake.

 Young children, older adults, people who are obese and people born with an impaired ability to sweat are at high risk of heatstroke.
 Other risk factors include dehydration, alcohol use, cardiovascular disease and certain medications.